zombiemortar/PrintFlow/PrintFlow_Administrative_User_Manual.md

 PrintFlow provides comprehensive tools for managing a 3D printing service business.
 This manual covers all administrative functions available through the GUI interface.
 For technical support or advanced configuration, contact your system administrator.

 Remember to:
-- Keep your password secure
+- Keep your password secure and change default passwords
-- Regular backup your data
+- Regular backup your data using export functions
-- Monitor system performance
+- Monitor system performance and resource usage
-- Maintain accurate inventory
+- Maintain accurate inventory and material information
-- Process orders efficiently
+- Process orders efficiently and update statuses
+- Use theme management for better user experience
+- Leverage export features for business analysis

 **PrintFlow - Streamlining Your 3D Printing Business Operations**